 The below excerpt was provided by SOS Daily News on June 6, 2021.

-…There are proactive steps to take when you suspect an account may be compromised, including ways to help keep it from happening to begin with.
+…There are online security proactive steps to take when you suspect an account may be compromised, including ways to help keep it from happening to begin with.

 - Look for irregularities in any accounts as a sign of compromise.
 Receiving alerts from businesses, banks, social media, and other accounts that logins to your accounts were attempted is a huge red flag.
 It doesn’t necessarily mean there’s been a compromise, but it lets you know that others have tried.
 Taking immediate action on any suspicious activity, no matter how insignificant it may seem, should always be Step One.

 - Immediately change account passwords, especially those showing activity you didn’t authorize.
 Best to freeze accounts where finances and other important data are kept, when possible; you can always unlock them later.

 - Regularly check credit reports for irregular activity and don’t hesitate to freeze them from further use.
 TransUnion, Experian, and Equifax no longer charge to freeze and unfreeze your accounts, so don’t hesitate to do so if needed.

 Alert Your Accounts, Especially Financial, about Compromise

 If you suspect a financial account has been compromised, alert ALL of the institutions that deal with your finances.
 These should include banks, credit card companies, credit bureaus, Google, Apple, Amazon, PayPal, Venmo, and other accounts where your financial data is stored or from where it’s accessed.
 Alerting the involved companies can also serve as a heads-up to them that a larger hack may be in progress and may prevent others from being victimized.

 Protecting the keys to your kingdom starts with savvy and strong password use.
 Studies show compromised passwords are responsible for 81% of hacking-related breaches.
 All passwords should be long and include upper- and lower-case letters, numbers, and special characters.
 Change them regularly and consider using a password manager if you can’t remember them all.
 Also, look for accounts and apps you haven’t used in a long time and delete them to reduce password exposure and hacking opportunities.

 Use 2FA and Update Preferences.